The Deceived Multitude at the End of the Thousand Years - Glenn Conjurske

 It is clear in all of this that the godly only shall enter the kingdom of Christ at his coming, all the ungodly being then destroyed.
 We ask again, then, if only the godly people the earth at the beginning of Christ’s reign, whence comes this great multitude of ungodly people at the end of it?
 There is only one possible answer to this question.
 This ungodly multitude comes from among those who are born on the earth during the thousand years of Christ’s reign.
 They are the offspring of the godly who first inherit the kingdom at Christ’s coming, but with the passing of generations for a thousand years, many there will be who love not the truth, nor the God of their fathers, and who live ungodly under the very reign of Christ.
 They will be outwardly subject to the righteous rule of Christ, for they must be, since he will reign in righteousness, with a rod of iron.
 Nevertheless, sin will yet reign in their hearts, and the very restraint to which they have been required to submit under Christ’s reign will give them the more ready ear for the devil’s solicitations to “break their bands asunder, and cast away their cords from us.”
 This, I repeat, is the only possible explanation of the existence of this vast ungodly multitude at the close of Christ’s personal reign.
 Nor have I ever heard of a premillennialist in our day to teach anything else on the subject.
 But there are some important implications of these facts, which post-tribulational premillennialists seem to be altogether unaware of.

 The first of those implications is this: that the saints who inherit the kingdom when Christ returns to establish it in the earth are not glorified nor resurrected saints, but mortal men in natural bodies, who live in natural bodies under Christ’s reign, marrying and begetting sons and daughters.
 Were this not so, that ungodly multitude could have no existence.
-It has been often pointed out by premillennialists that the judgement of the sheep and goats in Matthew 25 is the judgement of the living.
+It has been often pointed out by premillennialists that the judgment of the sheep and goats in Matthew 25 is the judgment of the living.
 There is no resurrection in the passage.
-It is a judgement of living men on the earth, as soon as the Son of man has come in his glory, and set the throne of his glory upon the earth.
+It is a judgment of living men on the earth, as soon as the Son of man has come in his glory, and set the throne of his glory upon the earth.
 It issues in the wicked who then live being consigned to perdition, and the living righteous inheriting the kingdom.
 Does any premillennialist doubt this?
 Is any premillennialist willing to return to the days of prophetic darkness of two centuries ago, when premillennialists like John Gill (1697-1771) taught a millennial kingdom which consisted of the glorified saints reigning with Christ on the earth, but reigning over nobody?
 After insisting that the millennial reign takes place after the resurrection, and on the earth, Gill thus describes that reign:

 “This supposes dominion over all their enemies; as Christ will now have all enemies put under his feet, being subdued by him; so all enemies will be put under the feet of the saints, and they will have dominion over them.
 Sin will now be no more troublesome to them.
 Their power over sin, in the present state, is expressed rather negatively, by sin not having dominion over them; than affirmatively, by their having dominion over sin; nay, they are sometimes so far from it, that they are brought into captivity by it; but now the struggle for dominion will be over, the warfare will be accomplished, and an entire victory obtained over sin, which will be no more.
 Satan, and his principalities and powers, though spoiled and bruised by Christ, and triumphed over by him, yet he greatly disturbs and distresses them; but now he will be bruised under their feet also; when he, and his angels, shall be shut up in the bottomless pit, where they will remain during the thousand years Christ and his saints shall reign together in the world, in which the saints have now so much tribulation; and the wicked men of it, from whom they meet with so much persecution, in one shape or another, shall be trodden down by them, and be ashes under the soles of their feet, their bodies being burnt up in the general conflagration; and their souls in no capacity to hurt or molest them, being shut up with Satan in the bottomless pit.
 The last enemy, death, will now be destroyed, being swallowed up in victory, by the resurrection of the dead; so that the risen saints, reigning with Christ, may say, O death, where is thy sting?
 O grave, where is thy victory? and, indeed of this, and every other enemy, they may say, Thanks be to God, which giveth us the victory, through our Lord Jesus Christ!”